FinnTheFoxxo/CVEList/README.md

 # Fetches the latest CVEs from tenable.com

+Features:

-Sorts the CVEs by most recent, then prints them, and places them into a file.
+* Sorts CVEs by most recent.
+* Returns the description of the CVE.
+* Returns the CVSS base score and severity (with color coding).
+* Returns any references listed by tenable.

 # Installation